I am a Professional Engineer registered in California, working from Kiev, Ukraine. I specialize in steel building

 The best way to add any new building to your ranch is simple.
 First, draw your facility on paper.
 Then, draw in the proposed location of your new shop building.

 Next, mentally go through all the processes that take place each day.
-It may be beneficial to use different colors to draw in vehicle paths for loaders, delivery trucks, milk trucks, and other machinery.
-Here are some things to consider.
+It may be helpful to use different colors to draw in vehicle paths for loaders, delivery trucks, milk trucks, and other machinery.
+Here are some things to consider:

 Will any loaders, delivery trucks, or milk trucks need to back up in the direction of the building?
 If so, you may want to consider another location.

 Be sure a fire truck can turn down your drive and then make a complete turn without backing up.
 Every fire department requires this.
 Do not block any existing routes used by work equipment.
 Do not block fire truck routes.

 Septic and water: Situate your building at least 100 feet from existing septic lines and from any wells on the property.
 This is best practice, and it is also code in most regions.
 Wells usually do not move.
-A septic tank can outlive its leach lines however.
+A septic tank, on the other hand, can outlive its leach lines.
 For this reason, consider the future expansion of your leach lines.
 Sketch these on your map, and position the shop 100 feet from this reserved area as well.
 A few counties want to see this on plans submitted for construction permits.
 Most do not.

-The process on how to build a shop involves much more than just building the shop itself.
+The process of building a shop involves much more than just the building of the shop itself.

 Choose Size and Dimensions

 Consider all the functions the new shop will serve.
 Estimate how much space you need.
 Then, add 20%.
 A shop building can last 20 years, easily.
-After this, you may need to replace some exterior panels.
+After that, you may need to replace some exterior panels.
 But, inside, you will have stored more than you expected.
 You will be glad for the extra space.

 The first all-steel buildings went up only about 90 years ago.
 The service life of steel columns and rafters remains unknown.
 So, consider adding some room for future expansion.
 Who knows what your needs will be in 20 or 30 years?